What's it really like to study arts at UQ?

 - What kind of job can I get with an arts degree?

 We've interviewed a UQ student and academic to find out.
 Giaan is a Bachelor of Arts student, and Dr Sebastian Kaempf is a Senior Lecturer in Peace and Conflict Studies.
 They’ve teamed up to answer some of your questions and uncover how UQ can give you the skills you need to face the future, even when you don't know exactly what the future will look like.

 Let's find out if arts sounds like the study area for you.

 What's been the most unexpected thing you have been happy to discover at UQ?

 Giaan: Probably the interaction between lecturers and students – it's been so helpful.
 You think that you don't know the relationship there, the dynamic, but I mean you're really just there to help us.

 What are some of the coolest jobs your former students are doing?

-What does a day in the life of a arts, humanities, and social sciences student look like?
+What does a day in the life of an arts, humanities, and social sciences student look like?

-Giaan: I have to start, wake up really early, get some coffee before attending a lecture.
-I might go study in the library for a bit, before the tutorial later in the afternoon.
-Don't forget to hang out in the Great Court with some friends, often there's enough time and space to play some sport with my friends, which is really great.
-And then we can't forget the Red Room, where we can have a drink, catch up.
+Giaan: I wake up really early and get some coffee before attending a lecture.
+I might go study in the library for a bit before the tutorial later in the afternoon.
+I'll also hang out in the Great Court with some friends – often there's enough time and space to play some sport, which is really great.
+And then we can't forget the Red Room, where we can have a drink and catch up.

 What is it about UQ's approach that makes us the most employable graduates in the state?